#docs #articles #setup #beginner #insights #presets

 Separation of ID & Message

-So, whenever possible, it’s recommended that you instead pass a made-up value to the TelemetryDeck.Error.id parameter that rather represents the context of the error.
-The full message can be provided with the optional parameter TelemetryDeck.Error.message like so:
+So, whenever possible, it’s recommended that you pass a made-up value to the TelemetryDeck.Error.id parameter that rather represents the context of the error.
+The full message can be provided with the optional parameter TelemetryDeck.Error.message.
+The Swift SDK provides several convenient ways to do this:

 do {